Benton, Arkansas

 Benton is a city in and the county seat of Saline County, Arkansas, United States.
 A suburb of Little Rock, it was established in 1837.
 At the 2020 census, the city had a population of 35,014, making it the 12th most populous city in Arkansas.
 It is part of the Little Rock-North Little Rock-Conway metropolitan area.
 The city of Benton, first settled in 1833 and named after Missouri Senator Thomas Hart Benton, was formally chartered in 1836 when Arkansas became a state.

+History

+Early industry in Benton included a salt works opened in 1827, pottery making from local deposits of kaolin beginning around 1900, and logging and furniture making from surrounding timber.
+It had a racetrack preceding Oaklawn as early as 1838.

 Geography

 According to the United States Census Bureau, the city has a total area of 18.4 sqmi, of which 17.9 sqmi is land and 0.5 sqmi (2.71%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Benton has a humid subtropical climate, abbreviated "Cfa" on climate maps.